 That's why his loss is massive.
-Baylor died Monday at age 86 in Los Angeles, where he starred for the Lakers, and later with the Clippers became one of the first Black men to lead a team as a general manager.
+Baylor died on March 22, 2021 at age 86 in Los Angeles, where he starred for the Lakers, and later with the Clippers became one of the first Black men to lead a team as a general manager.

 In fact, Baylor helped bring professional basketball to L.A. and saved basketball in the city.
 As a member of the franchise when it was located in Minneapolis, Baylor was the main attraction on a team that began to flounder after initial success during the George Mikan era before eventually moving to Los Angeles.
 The Lakers had to sign the acrobatic 6-foot-5 forward after drafting him.
 Bob Short, the team owner, told the Los Angeles Times: "If he had turned me down then, I would have been out of business.
 The club would have gone bankrupt."

 In the big city, basketball was somewhat of a novelty - strange, given how the Lakers are massively embraced and have come to symbolize glitz and championships - but true.
 The Lakers didn't have a strong foothold during the early years, yet Baylor, helped by his Hall of Fame teammate and great friend Jerry West, changed all of that.